Madison Police Jail

 - FBI Number

 These identification numbers, of course, belong solely to your loved one so using this method is the best way to generate accurate results from the BOP's site.

-West Virginia Government Sites
+New Hampshire Government Sites

 The BOP's search tool only shows results for federal inmates.
 To find an inmate who is held in a local jail or a New Hampshire state prison, you will need the New Hampshire state website or the Madison Police Jail site.
 Many facilities require the use of an inmate ID number.
 Check with the Madison Police Jail to find out what other information you may use on their website to locate your loved one.